-This Class IV laser product emits invisible infrared laser radiation in the 10.6 μ m CO2 wavelength band.
-Since direct or diffuse laser radiation can inflict severe corneal injuries, always wear eye protection when in the same area as an exposed laser beam.
-Do not allow the laser beam to contact a person.
-This product emits an invisible laser beam that is capable of seriously burning human tissue.
+Danger serious personal injury This Class 4 laser product emits invisible infrared laser radiation in the 9.3-10.6 μ m CO 2 wavelength band depending on model.
+Be- cause direct or diffuse laser radiation can inflict severe corneal inju- ries, always wear eye protection when in the same area as an exposed laser beam.
+Do not contact the laser beam.
+This product emits an invisible laser beam that is canable of serieucly by man tiscue ingar y invisible laser beam that is capable of seriously burning human tissue.
 Always be aware of the beam's path and always use a beam block while testing.

-OEM v30 SxG lasers do not include a five-second delay function.
-This means a tickle signal can be applied immediately after the Laser Enable input is activated, effectively eliminating the delay on laser power-up or interlock activation.

-As with other laser safety requirements, the OEM or system integrator is solely responsible for designing the system to incorporate a five-second delay and any other controls required by relevant laser safety standards for Class 4 laser devices.
+A Warning serious personal Firestar OEM v30 SxG lasers do not include a five-second delay function.
+This means a tickle signal can be applied immediately after the Laser Enable input is activated, effectively eliminating the delay on laser power-up or interlock activation. injury As with other laser safety requirements, the OEM or system integra- tor is solely responsible for designing the system to incorporate a five- second delay and any other controls required by relevant laser safety standards for Class 4 laser devices.